 Here’s the end result.
 Note, I will install a quick release mount at a later date.

 One side comment – you may find it funny that the thing that puzzled me most was the B&T brake.
-It installs on the tri-lobe fitting on the muzzle but there is a quick release lever that baffled me until I carefully inspected it and saw that one end is open and a cross pin is retaining it.
+It installs on the tri-lobe fitting on the muzzle.
+There is a quick release lever that baffled me until I carefully inspected it and saw that one end is open and a cross pin is retaining it.
 I then pushed the other way and lever lifted right up.
 Duh!
+I’d never seen one before!
 It is solid and I like it.

 Next up, I cleaned the bore and lubricated the weapon – especially the bolt head and trigger pack.
 Past experience taught me to go through and make sure it was ready.